Zikoat/veddugnad/README.md

 ## tasks

-fix crash on edit non selected player(disable or hide edit button) fix crash on edit name to be same as other player
-    dont save player on name, but on ok. show error if name is taken show error when player name is empty add breaks on new day, enable combo, show new player button. update ui every 1 min dont show zero scores on leaderboard move mock time error on player add when player is selected fix speed calculation fix date display, add year and weekday center leaderboard sekker
+show error or handle when player name is empty add breaks dont show zero scores on leaderboard error on player add when player is selected fix speed calculation fix date display, add year and weekday center leaderboard sekker make combo not editable on new player, show input field for name, maybe reuse from edit player